Overview of the Honors Program

 Decisions on admission will be made by the faculty member serving as the Legal Studies Honors Coordinator and the Legal Studies Teaching Fellow in consultation with the Director of Legal Studies.

-All applicants will be notified by the middle of August of the decision, and students admitted to the Honors Program will receive a CCN and CEC for the fall Honors Seminar from Lauri La Pointe.
-Students who are admitted to the Honors Program must confirm their interest by emailing Lauri La Pointe within one week after receiving notification from Lauri La Pointe and then should register through the normal process.
+All applicants will be notified before the middle of August of the decision.
+Students who are admitted to the Honors Program must confirm their interest within one week after receiving notification.
+Students who accept will be added to the fall Honors Seminar by Lauri La Pointe.

 LS H195B and LS H195C

 In order to enroll in Legal Studies H195B, students must earn a grade of B+ or higher in H195A and must have an approved faculty supervisor, typically from the Legal Studies Program or Berkeley Law Faculty although a faculty supervisor from another campus department may be approved in exceptional cases.
 In addition, students must maintain an overall GPA of 3.5 and a GPA of 3.5 in the Legal Studies Major as demonstrated by fall semester grades posted to a student’s official transcript.
 Students who qualify must submit the H195B form signed by the student, the student’s faculty supervisor , and the faculty coordinator of the Honors Program.
 The faculty supervisor and honors coordinator may send an email notification to Lauri La Pointe Lauri@berkeley.edu in lieu of a signature on the form.
-Lauri La Pointe will then provide the Course Entry Code (CEC) and Course Control Number (CCN) necessary to enroll in LS H195B and LS H195C.
+Lauri La Pointe will then enroll each student into LS H195B and LS H195C.

-Legal Studies H195B is an independent study course (no lecture involved), under the supervision of their faculty supervisor, in which students conduct the majority of the research and complete the writing of their thesis.
+Legal Studies H195B is an independent study course (no lecture involved) for 3 units, under the supervision of their faculty supervisor, in which students conduct the majority of the research and complete the writing of their thesis.

 Please note that while the Legal Studies H195B form can be turned in prior to the end of the Fall semester, a student will not be able to formally enroll in LS H195B and LS H195C until his or her Fall semester grades have been posted to his or her official transcript.